For a page that no longer exists, the error page is tailored to your site and audience.

 As you develop your page, please beware that future changes will require you to send us a new version and that we can install during normal maintenance windows.
 Do not include any content that will need to be changed quickly or frequently.

-You should be able to drag and drop the main HTML file onto a browser and have it function correctly with all images displayed and links working correctly.
+You should be able to drag and drop this HTML file onto a browser and have it function correctly with all images displayed and links working correctly.

 Once you are comfortable with the look of your page, and it works correctly as described above, create a folder with your custom HTML page and any assets (CSS, images, etc.) necessary to render it.
 Then package it up as a zip file and send it to us.